CancerRxGene/gdsctools/doc/source/installation.rst

 Anaconda is a free Python distribution.
 It includes most popular Python packages for science and data analysis.
 Anaconda will install the software required by  **GDSCTools**.
 Since it does not require root access, it should not interfere with your system.

-Please, visit the `Anaconda <https://www.continuum.io/downloads>`_ webiste and follow the instructions.
-You may need to choose between 2 versions of Python (2.X or 3.X).
-We do not recommend any specific version but note that **GDSCTools** is developed under Python 2.7 and tested under Python 2.7, 3.3 and 3.4 (not 3.5 for now).
+Please, visit the `Anaconda <https://www.continuum.io/downloads>`_ webste and follow the instructions.
+You may need to choose between 2 versions of Python (2.X or 3.5).
+We do not recommend any specific version since **GDSCTools** is developed under Python 2.7 and tested under Python 2.7 and 3.5 (as well as 3.3 and 3.4).

 Once anaconda is installed, open a new shell and type::